mkohl98/Dehazing-for-Microscopy-Data/README.md

 guideline.

 ## Prerequisites
-* Python 3 installed
+* Python 3.5+ installed
 * Repository cloned
 * Install all Libraries which are used for each method via pip install
-* Import all methods by running:
+* Import all methods into your new file by running:
 ````
 import methods.*
 ````